 A stove, commonly marketed as a range, includes a cooktop and oven and is sized to fit the average kitchen's counter height and depth.
-Standard stove dimensions rarely vary more than an inch or two, although less-standard sizes are available to fit households outside of the norm, whether smaller or larger.
+Standard stove sizes rarely vary more than an inch or two, although less-standard sizes are available to fit households outside of the norm, whether smaller or larger.

 A freestanding stove with the knobs and controls positioned on the back panel is typically around 47 inches tall, while slide-in stoves, which fit in between cabinets and feature controls along the face of the unit, range between 36 and 39 inches tall.
 Some freestanding stoves have controls on the front edge, reducing their standard height; likewise, slide-in stoves may have the controls along the back, increasing their height.

 Standard Widths and Depths

 The standard stove is 30 inches wide, a size that easily accommodates four burners, although smooth-top stoves may have a fifth burner or a tri-ring element.
 At this standard width, some gas ranges take full advantage of the available cooking surface, with four burners positioned at the corners of the unit and one long, narrow burner in the center to accommodate a griddle or similar pan.

 Smaller stoves are available for compact kitchens, whether you live in an apartment or require an appliance that works for a small guest apartment.
-These stoves range between 20 and 24 inches wide with a depth of 26 inches, although depth varies by manufacturer.
+Bellingham Electric Appliances notes that these stoves range between 20 and 24 inches wide with a depth of 26 inches, although depth varies by manufacturer.
 They typically come with a standard set of four burners, three small and one large, but they may have as few as two.

 Common Oven Dimensions

-Oven size depends on the width and depth of the appliance as well as whether a warming or storage drawer is present.
-But you can't gauge the interior measurements of the oven by the overall size of the unit; two same-size stoves may have different-size ovens.
+Oven size depends on the width and depth of the appliance as well as the presence of a warming or storage drawer.
+But you can't gauge the interior measurements of the oven by the overall size of the unit; two same-size stoves may have different-size oven dimensions.
 The oven in a standard stove is about 5 cubic feet, although smaller units or standard-size appliances with large storage or warming drawers may have as little as 2 cubic feet.